jk-jeon/dragonbox/README.md

 # Performance
 In my machine (Intel Core i7-7700HQ 2.80GHz, Windows 10), it defeats or is on par with other contemporary algorithms including Grisu-Exact, Ryu, and Schubfach.

-The following benchmark result is obtained using Milo's dtoa benchmark framework ([https://github.com/miloyip/dtoa-benchmark](https://github.com/miloyip/dtoa-benchmark)).
+The following benchmark result (performed on 05/04/2021) is obtained using Milo's dtoa benchmark framework ([https://github.com/miloyip/dtoa-benchmark](https://github.com/miloyip/dtoa-benchmark)).
 The complete source code for the benchmark below is available [here](https://github.com/jk-jeon/dtoa-benchmark).

 ![corei7_7700hq@2.80_win64_vc2019_randomdigit_time](other_files/milo_benchmark.png)

-`dragonbox` is the performance of Dragonbox with the full cache table, and `dragonbox_comp` is the performance of Dragonbox with the compact cache table.
+Note 1: `dragonbox` is the performance of Dragonbox with the full cache table, and `dragonbox_comp` is the performance of Dragonbox with the compact cache table.

+Note 2: [`fmt`](https://github.com/fmtlib/fmt) internally uses Dragonbox with an implementation almost identical to that in this repository.

 There is also a benchmark done by myself (top: benchmark for ````float```` data, bottom: benchmark for ````double```` data; solid lines are the averages, dashed lines are the medians, and the shaded regions show 30%, 50%, and 70% percentiles):